algosup/2024-2025-project-3-quickest-path-team-3/Documents/FunctionalSpecification/FunctionalSpecification.md

 ### Related Software

-The REST API will be developed in C++ and will be using a minimal web server framework to handle the HTTP requests.
+The REST API will be developed in C++ and will use a minimal web server framework to handle HTTP requests.
 The API will be able to handle both XML and JSON response formats.
 The REST API will operate independently and will not directly interface with other software systems, except for common API testing tools (e.g., Postman, cURL).

 ## Specific Function Descriptions